GuardianLabs/signgen/readme.md

 ```

 ## Configuration file:
-It is requierd to create config file `definition.js` that exports the needed types with the following structure:
+It is required to create config file `definition.js` that exports the needed types with the following structure:
 ```
 module.exports = {
     domain: {